andrewchungxam/ThoughtsAndPrayersThree/README.md

 1) Synchronization at startup between local and remote storage

 For clarity and simplicity, all the code prior to Part 5 has been left in the most convenient and obvious places.
 However with the introduction of both a web service and a local store - there needs to be some synchronization/coordination.
 Code will need to become slightly more modular -- the entry point where you will begin to see this is in the OnAppearing of the ViewModel of the List Page.

+Part 7: Thoughts + Prayers App with:
+Part 6 plus

+1) Using Functions as an intermediary between Client and CosmosDB